 Internal decorations

 Repair category 1

-Notes The property is generally in fresh decoration throughout.
+Notes The property was well generally presented at the time of our inspection.

 Cellars

 Repair category -

-Notes NOT APPLICABLE
+Notes N/A

 Electricity

 Repair category 1

-Notes The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
+Notes The electrical system within the property appeared of modern design, there being a circuit breaker type distribution board adjacent to the electricity meter.
+In addition visible cabling is of pvc type.
+It should be emphasised that the system was not tested at the time of our inspection.
+The Institution of Engineering and Technology recommends that inspections and testing are undertaken at least every ten years and on a change of ownership.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.